apache/fineract/INSTALL.md

 ##### 2.2.2.2 Special Instructions for upgrading to MifosX versions 1.25.* or higher

-Starting from version 1.25.*, updates to *mifosplatform-tenants* database are also managed by Flyway (http://flywaydb.org/).
-To ensure flyway works correctly, we would have to ensure that a table named *schema_version* table is present in *mifosplatform-tenants* database and has two records in it.
+Starting from version 1.25.* , updates to *mifosplatform-tenants* database are also managed by Flyway (http://flywaydb.org/).
+To ensure flyway works correctly, we would have to ensure that table *schema_version* is present along with two entries in *mifosplatform-tenants* database.

 Check the status of schema_version table using the following command